Somatic-Concentric Sex Therapy

 Sexuality is the most complex aspect of the social and emotional human being.
 We depend so much on our relationships for love, support, and inspiration.
 Yet, when we are given so many mixed messages about sexuality and the body, conflicting "do's" and "do not's," we often find ourselves struggling to navigate our intimate relationships with partners and lovers, as well as our relationship to our own body full of needs and desires.

-Somatic-Concentric Sex Therapy (S-CST) provides you with an easeful structure to navigate this often tricky sexual terrain and cultivate mindful eroticism.
+Somatic-Concentric Sex Therapy (S-CST) provides you with an easeful, body-centered, psychotherapeutic structure to navigate this often tricky sexual terrain and cultivate bodyful eroticism.
 This structure helps to navigate the sex-negative beliefs that we have acquired as social beings, creating a safer space for sexuality.
-Sexual diversity, gender embodiment, access to pleasure, and quality of focus are all impacted by the relationships and the communities in which we are live and grow.
+Sexual diversity, gender embodiment, access to pleasure, embodied consent, and quality of focus are all impacted by the relationships and the communities in which we are live and grow.

 At the center of the S-CST map is the somatosensory experience of being in a body, the present moment somatic landscape that gives depth and definition to desire, repulsion, and all the complexity in between.
 This internal location of felt-sense shifts and changes, sensations surging and receding, in response to the natural and social environment.